 Precautions

 Cyclosporine has the ability to cause fetal harm, so it is advisable to tell your physician if you are pregnant or planning to have a baby.
 This medicine also has the tendency to increase blood pressure and blood sugar levels in pregnant women.
-Avoid breastfeeding your baby while you are on the treatment as Cyclosporine can impact the growth and development of the baby by passing into the breast milk.
-Discuss effective contraceptive options with your healthcare provider before starting this treatment to prevent unwanted pregnancy.
+Avoid breastfeeding your baby while you are on the treatment, as Cyclosporine can impact the growth and development of the baby by passing into the breast milk.
+It is important to take certain precautions when using Cyclosporine.

 Side Effects